Writing (WRCT)

 WRCT225 Creative Writing in Spanish

-This course offers students the tools to articulate their ideas and experiences in Spanish narrative forms.
-The course is designed to achieve this in two ways: learning specific techniques through readings of short stories in Spanish and by working throughout the semester on crafting at least one short story or nonfiction piece.
+Taught by renowned Mexican writer Cristina Rivera Garza, Distinguished Writer in Residence for 2024-25, this seminar will offer students the tools to articulate their ideas and experiences in Spanish in narrative forms.
+The course is designed to achieve this in two ways: learning specific techniques through readings of prose in Spanish and by working throughout the semester on crafting at least one short piece.
 The professor will make in-class observations and written suggestions on student texts as drafts of their work are presented.
 During the semester students will practice extensive writing, critical reading, and peer editing.
 The course introduces students to literary terminology and places significant emphasis on vocabulary building.

 Offering: Crosslisting